 From time to time, authorities might ask to see your passport.
 They just want to know that you have a US passport or passport card.
 They don’t verify it’s validity.
 They just want proof you’re from the US and not from a restricted country

 I should also point out that you can’t drive a US vehicle more than about 30 miles into Mexico.
 If you want to drive south, you’ll need a car with local plates or to pay a big fee for a permit.
 The purpose here to prevent Americans from driving cars into southern Mexico and selling them.

-All of the above is based on my personal experience of traveling throughout Mexico for many years.
+All of the above is based on my personal experience of travelling throughout Mexico for many years.
 In fact, I’m writing this post at the Tijuana airport flying to Mexico City using only my California driver’s license.
-In my experience, the only option for traveling out of the United States without a passport is in Mexico.
+In my experience, the only option for travelling out of the United States without a passport is in Mexico.

 Note that this article is not a statement of the law.
 I’m saying that a workaround to the law exists in Mexico.
 You can drive into the country (or walk across the border) and then travel throughout Mexico.